leonidas-lamb/meme/README.md

 ![screenshot](readme.png)

 This is the Los Angeles Times Data Desk's fork.
-Here is what we changed:
+Here is what we added:

-- Substituted in Los Angeles Times watermarks
-- Created a new set of options to change the image's aspect ratio
+- Options to change the image's aspect ratio
+- Options to set a solid background color
-- Added Los Angeles Times fonts
+- Los Angeles Times fonts
+- Los Angeles Times watermarks
-- Hosted as built static files inside our newsroom VPN
+- Deployment script to build static site inside newsroom VPN

 How to deploy (at the LA Times)